scottkstewart/Phoenix-parse-email/README.md

 phoenix run
 ```

-To run all users at any point
+To run all users at quarter 2
 ```
-phoenix run
+phoenix -Q 2 run
 ```

 To set the interval between checks and print a user 123456